 Creating small Chinese-themed gardens in courtyards, building lobbies, or atriums adds to the Chinese culture of Chinatown DC.

-Choice of materials and designs of landscaping around plazas can evoke Chinese culture.
+Choice of materials and designs of planters around cafes can evoke Chinese culture.

 Creative use of roof tops and terraces are excellent places for Chinese gardens.